American Constitution Party (Colorado): Party platform

-The ACN is affiliated with the national-level Constitution Party, which has developed a party platform as well.
+The ACP is affiliated with the national-level Constitution Party, which has developed a party platform as well.

-2010 gubernatorial election; qualifying as 'major party'
+2010 Colorado gubernatorial election

 Former Republican Congressman Tom Tancredo ran as the party's candidate for Colorado governor in 2010 after the campaign of Republican Party nominee Dan Maes collapsed politically.
 He won around 36% of the vote, receiving more than 2.5 times the vote of Republican Party nominee Maes.
 Democratic candidate John Hickenlooper won the election with just over 51% of the vote.

 Context and aftermath

 Under state law, the American Constitution Party's vote share in the 2010 gubernatorial election elevated the party from "minor" to "major" party status.
 Any party that earns 10% or more of the votes cast for governor is a defined under statute as a "major party".
 Major party status gives the party a place at or near the top of the ballot in the 2014 gubernatorial election.

-However, because of the additional organizational, financial, and compliance requirements triggered by major party status, ACN leaders were ambivalent about the change.
+However, because of the additional organizational, financial, and compliance requirements triggered by major party status, ACP leaders were ambivalent about the change.

-After the election, Tancredo quickly rejoined the Republican Party, disappointing an ACN leadership struggling to contend with major party status and how to successfully leverage the increased attention the party had received because of his candidacy.
+After the election, Tancredo quickly rejoined the Republican Party, disappointing an ACP leadership struggling to contend with major party status and how to successfully leverage the increased attention the party had received because of his candidacy.

 The party effectively relinquished its 'major party' status by the 2014 gubernatorial election, by virtue of not running or fielding a candidate.

+Best results in major races

 Recent electoral history

 Although the American Constitution Party's political and organizational sophistication did not grow despite the attention brought to it by Tancredo's 2010 gubernatorial candidacy, the party fielded more candidates in the 2010 and 2012 cycles than it had in the entirety of the previous decade.

 In the 2022 elections, the party fielded candidates in races for US House, in Districts 2, 4 and 5, as well as in statewide elections for Governor, Lieutenant Governor, Secretary of State, and in District 8 for the Board of Education.
 All were unsuccessful, recording less than 1% of the vote in most of these races.